sebfried/sin.ai/README.md

-# PWA-Builder
+# Private Sin.ai
-A Progressive Web App Builder
+And a Foundation for Simple Rick's Vanilla PWA Builder

 ## Development

-This project uses pre-processors to generate its source code.
+This project **optionally** uses pre-processors to generate its source code.
 - [CoffeeScript](https://coffeescript.org/) for Javascript
 - [Stylus](https://stylus-lang.com/) for CSS
 - [Pug](https://pugjs.org/api/getting-started.html) for HTML